adfinis/backupctl/backupctl.8.rst

 resize -n customer [-v server/vault] -s size
 ---------------------------------------------
 Resize an existing customer zfs volume or dirvish vault inside a customer.
-Shrinking is supported too, if there are more data inside the vault, then an error will occur.
+Shrinking is supported too, but if there is more data in the vault then the size you're trying to shrink to an error will occur.

 remove -n customer [-v server/vault]
 -------------------------------------